preritdas/jeeves/README.md

 (This is for personal reference.)

+### To do

+[ ] Bill split app - ability to circumvent providing phrase if you're only involved in one split.
+Same if you're the original creator closing a session.

 ### Versions

 [ ] Translation is currently disabled because when installing the `translators` library in Python 3.11, building `lxml` fails.
 There is no active change to production behavior for now because translation is disabled in [config.ini](config.ini).